Tag: Carnival

 3. While the cake is still warm, pour icing on top.

-4. Top with sugar sprinkles, alternating purple, green colors.
+4. Top with sugar sprinkles, alternating purple, green, and gold colors.

 5. Before eating, check your piece to see if you got the baby!